Celebrum/SeCuReDmE_hub/README.md

 LDAP_BIND_DN=<ldap_bind>  # example 'cn={username},profiletype=USER,cn=example,cn=org'
 ```

+**Note:** If LDAP server lives on the same machine hosting the Docker container then it can not be reached at 127.0.0.1 because that will point to the docker container.
+You need to use an external IP address.

 **Note:** The `.env` file is a special file that Docker Compose uses to lookup environment variables.
 If you choose to place the LDAP information in this file,